PaulZ0/PermuteMMO/README.md

 # PermuteMMO

-Permutes MMO data to find shinies.
+Permutes MMO data to find alphas.

 Requires [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0).
 The executable can be built with any compiler that supports C# 10.